industrial-edge/notifier-getting-started/docs/Installation.md

 1. selected the required tags with the checkbox
 2. set Acquistion cycle, Acquisition mode and Access mode
 3. Save for import
-4. Import
+4. Import Now the tags with the Deploy button

-Now the tags of the OPC UA Connector should look like the following image
+The OPC UA Connector should look like on the following image

 ![2](/docs/graphics/2_Connector.PNG)